-Susan Spesyvtseva studied for an MPhys Physics at the University of St Andrews before receiving her PhD in optical trapping from University College London in 2013.
-She then took up postdoctoral research positions at Osaka University, Japan, and University of St Andrews, before joining the Physics Department at the University of Strathclyde as Knowledge Exchange Associate in 2017.
+My technical expertise is in photonics and I have a research background in optical trapping, beam shaping and plasmonics.
+I studied for an MPhys Physics at the University of St Andrews before receiving my PhD in optical trapping from University College London in 2013.
+I then took up postdoctoral research positions at the Photonics Advanced Research Center, Osaka University, Japan, and University of St Andrews, before joining the Physics Department at the University of Strathclyde in 2017.